bfioritto/typeburrito/_posts/2016-06-20-what-google-fonts-gets-right-and-wrong.markdown

 At this point the “Featured” page is not super-useful, but I imagine they’ll be adding more and doing more with it.
 It’s indicative of the redesign’s philosophy of highlighting quality and craft, and the aspiration of becoming a more serious type resource.

-One change that had me scratching my head: the “usage by country” pie charts.
-There are plenty of usage metrics that translate into useful features (sorting by trending fonts is an example) but why would anyone need to know which country uses a font the most?
+<em>One change that had me scratching my head: the “usage by country” pie charts.</em> There are plenty of usage metrics that translate into useful features (sorting by trending fonts is an example) but why would anyone need to know which country uses a font the most?
 This isn’t even a comparison between fonts (which might also be useful).
 There’s probably something I’m missing here, but whatever it is, I doubt it needs to be featured so prominently.

 <h2>Font Classification</h2>

-I know there are myriad ways to classify fonts, but with all the other attention to detail on the redesign, I wish this had gotten a little more love.
-I have always found Google Fonts’ search categories counterintuitive, and I’m surprised they kept them the same.
-Each of the categories is basically a list of fonts.
-When you select multiple categories, you get <i>more</i> results, not fewer.
-It's the opposite of both expectation and function (you're trying to narrow down your choices to pick a font).
+I know there are myriad ways to classify fonts, but <em>with all the other attention to detail on the redesign, I wish this had gotten a little more love.</em> I have always found Google Fonts’ search categories counterintuitive, and I’m surprised they kept them the same.
+Each of the categories is basically a list of fonts. <em>When you select multiple categories, you get <i>more</i> results, not fewer.</em> It's the opposite of both expectation and function (you're trying to narrow down your choices to pick a font).
 If I search a clothing site for dresses, in black, in a size 2, each of those criteria narrows my search.
 Why doesn’t the same thing happen when I want, say, a serif display face?
 Instead I get all the serif typefaces, <i>plus</i> all the display faces.

 <img src="/images/google_fonts/overlapping_classification.png" alt="Overlapping Classification">

-Another way classification could have been improved would be to expand the number of categories.
-People may not agree on the nitpicky details of font classification, but wouldn’t it be handy to be able to search for slab serifs, or maybe add a script category separate from handwriting?
+<em>Another way classification could have been improved would be to expand the number of categories.</em> People may not agree on the nitpicky details of font classification, but wouldn’t it be handy to be able to search for slab serifs, or maybe add a script category separate from handwriting?

 I will say to Google’s credit, where they have only one style of a typeface, they list it as a display face (even if the complete family would be a text face), so you don’t get over-excited about a particular font only to realize there are no bold or italic styles.

 However, a few fonts are just plain misclassified.
 I found a script in the sans serif list, a literally identical script (to my eye at least) listed as a display face, and neither of them listed as a handwriting font, where the majority of scripts were located.
-(Of course, that’s a result of the current organization system forcing you to choose between display or handwriting rather than tagging a typeface as both, which underscores the importance of overlapping classification rather than separate lists.)
-Methodical organization should be high on the priority list for a type website: If I can’t find it, I can’t use it.
+(Of course, that’s a result of the current organization system forcing you to choose between display or handwriting rather than tagging a typeface as both, which underscores the importance of overlapping classification rather than separate lists.) <em>Methodical organization should be high on the priority list for a type website: If I can’t find it, I can’t use it.</em>

 <img src="/images/google_fonts/script_comparison.png" alt="Script Comparison">